hannahwoodward/scroll-sentinel/README.md

   fx: ( obj ) => {
     obj.processItems(); // uncloak function
   },
-  dyThrottle: false // run on every frame
+  dsThrottle: false // run on every frame
 } );

-// The below function will still only run on DY change as dyThrottle is set per item (and defaults to true) sm.add( {
+// The below function will still only run on scroll (horizontal or vertical) as dsThrottle is set per item (and defaults to true) sm.add( {
   element: some_node,
   fx: ( node ) => {
-    console.log( 'DY changed' );
+    console.log( 'DS changed' );
   }
 } );
 ```